 Job Interview Question: Are You Nice?

-In an article for the New York Times, Andy Lansing, president and chief executive of Levy Restaurants, said that he begins every interview with the question, "Are you nice?"
+In an article for The Chicago Tribune, Andy Lansing, president, and chief executive of Levy Restaurants, said that he begins every interview with the question, "Are you nice?"
 Part of the reason he asks this question is that it startles many interviewees, who are not expecting to receive a question of this nature.

 I know one applicant who was caught off guard - during an interview for a teaching position at a challenging charter school - when the principal asked, "You seem like a sweet girl.
 How could someone so nice be able to deal with students acting out?"
 She said it was the hardest question she's ever been asked during a job interview.
 It’s not an easy question to answer because there is such a thing as being considered too nice.
 Unfortunately, being nice can be considered a detriment as well as an asset.